rogerzhuo1994/DQC/README.md

 </ol>

 ## Embed DQC Job into DAG
 After finishing the DQC job configuration, the DQC job can be embedded into a DAG via adding a specific DQC sensor.
-The sensor has a argument for which DQC job to embed.
+The sensor has a argument for which DQC job to embed (DQC job ID).
+The sensor instance will connect to the RDS instance to get configurations according to the DQC job ID.

+# Design
+## Airflow Plugin
+The entire module of DQC relies on the plugin functionality of Airflow.

+## Frontend
+Frontend of DQC is written using Jinja2 and JQuery, same as Airflow.
+The frontend of DQC is responsible for providing a configuration webpage of DQC jobs and sending the configuration to backend.

+## Backend
+Backend of DQC is written using Flask.

+## Database
+The database being used is the RDS instance for storing the service level data of Airflow.
+For more details about the instance , please ask Israel.

+## Databricks Spark Code